Jash-Bohare/MoodNFT/README.md

    User Action → Frontend → Smart Contract → State Update → UI Update
    ```

+---
+## AI Oracle Integration
+MoodNFT supports a secure, AI-driven dynamic metadata system through a dedicated on-chain oracle mechanism:

+- A designated aiOracle address (set during contract deployment) is responsible for updating the NFT’s moodScore based on off-chain AI analysis.
+- Only this trusted address can invoke updateMoodFromAI(uint256 tokenId, uint8 newMoodScore), ensuring that external updates are controlled and authenticated.
+- On every update, the contract emits a AITraitUpdated(tokenId, newMoodScore) event for traceability.
+- The updated mood is stored on-chain and reflected in real time via the NFT's tokenURI, which returns a Base64-encoded JSON metadata string containing the current mood.

+This design ensures full transparency, immutability, and secure AI integration without compromising decentralization principles.

+---
 ## Installation & Setup
 1. Clone the repository
    ```bash